-- Obtain information about the product including a COSHH assessment - · Identify the best working practice without creating dust - Use dust suppressant controls including wet cutting, dust extraction etc. - Wear PPE at all times - When wearing a tight fitting face respirator (mask) it must be face fit tested with the wearer being FFP3 specification minimum.
+- Wear PPE at all times - When wearing a tight fitting face respirator (mask) it must be face fit tested with the wearer being FFP3 specification minimum.
 The wearer must also wear the mask correctly when being used including being clean shaven.
 This will be a zero tolerant requirement.

-6.6 Construction (Design and Management) Regulations (CDM) 2015
+6.7 Construction (Design and Management) Regulations (CDM) 2015